i05nagai/memorandum/language/english_speaking.md

     * pep talk
         * a short speech intended to encourage people to work harder or try to win a game or competition
         * The boss gave the staff a pepe talk this morning in an attempt to bost sales
+* arise
+    * it is no surprise that it arose in the fast moving world of web services, and perhaps in origin owes something to the peculiarities of our infrastructure.
+* rise
 * arouse
+    * to cause someone to have a particular feeling
     * It's a subject that has aroused a lot of interest
     * Our suspicions were first aroused when we heard a muffled scream
     * He works hard to arouse his students curiousity